-Hypotrichosis is the thinning or irregular patterns in the hair of your eyebrows.
-This may occur at the same time and for the same reasons as hair loss on your head, or may be independent from it.
-Here is all you need to know about why it can happen and what you can do about it.
+Hypotrichosis is the thinning or development of irregular patterns in the hair of your eyebrows.
+This may occur at the same time and for the same reasons as hair loss on your head.
+It can also occur independently.

 - Some people have congenital eyebrow loss, such as those suffering from keratosis, Fraser syndrome, Meige syndrome or congenital erythroderma.

 - Losing your eyebrows could also be the symptom of an endocrinologic (hormonal) disorder such as an underactive thyroid.

 - Treatments such as chemotherapy or radiotherapy, as well as medicine such as Niacin, Thallium or Retinol (also known as Vitamin A).

 - Skin conditions, ranging from the benign (such as atopic dermatitis and eyebrow psoriasis) to the severe (such as facial skin cancers and systemic mastocytosis).

 - Trauma can cause eyebrow hair loss.
 This includes accidental scarring, local tattoo removal and mechanical damage to the skin.